eyherabh/JQ_parsing_NCBI_dbSNP/README.md

 ## A jq demo parser for NCBI dbSNP

 The demo parser the the dbSNP JSONs provided in [[2]] only extracts information when `is_ptlp` is true, and is only correct when `seq_id_traits_by_assembly` is a singleton.
 Instead, I will build a demo parser that takes into account both the possibility that `seq_id_traits_by_assembly` by empty or have multiple values, and all positions regardless of which ones are preferred.
-To that end, consider the functions defined in (dbSNP_demo_parser.jq) reproduced below
+To that end, consider the functions defined [here](dbSNP_demo_parser.jq) reproduced below

 ```jq
 def get_asm_name: